 - C-5 Galaxy – Largest US Cargo Plane

 - C-17 Globemaster – Beautiful landing at PDX

 - F-16 Falcon – Check that whole album

 - C-130 Hercules Transport – Often seen in Coast Guard colors

 Unfortunately, I was unable to determine how many units are in this squad but here is an aerial photo showing 7 planes.
 Google satellite shows 8.
 We can assume at least one or 2 is out at all times.

 It’s too bad you actually hear them a lot more than you see them because of all the cloud cover and rain in the fall and winter, but they are out there!

 Random Facts (will be updated as I learn more)

-Oregon also host Klamath Falls 173rd Fighter Wing at Kingsley Field where pilots go to train to fly the F-15C.
-These guys are known as the… they don’t seem to have a name but you can see how awesome they are here.
+Oregon also hosts Klamath Falls 173rd Fighter Wing at Kingsley Field, where pilots go to train to fly the F-15C.
+These guys are known as the… they don’t seem to have a name, but you can see how awesome they are here.
 They are not state militia like the Redhawks.
-They are run by the United Sates Air Force Education and Training Command.
+They are run by the United States Air Force Education and Training Command.
 (AETC) MAJCOM. [link]

 As always, please share and subscribe for more Portland!